Reviewed by Galen Strickland

 A purchase through our links may earn us a commission.

 This review was first posted on October 6, 2005.
 I have made only slight revisions even though some of my stated opinions might have changed since then.
 Please note that most of this is directed as much towards other Firefly fans than to general movie-goers, so if you aren't familiar with the show you should correct that oversight as soon as possible.

-I generally only write reviews for books, films and televsion shows that I can recommend to others, but I had already decided I would be doing a Serenity review regardless of my opinion of it.
+From the beginning of this site I generally only wrote reviews for books, films and televsion shows that I could recommend to others, but I had already decided I would be doing a Serenity review regardless of my opinion of it.
 My love for Firefly, and my respect for the dedication Joss Whedon and his cast and crew have exhibited for this project would have to take precedence, along with the obligation I felt towards all those to whom I have been pimping Firefly for the last couple of years.
 So I suppose I am lucky that I don't have to face the wrath (or not much hopefully) of the Browncoats, because I really enjoy this film, my appreciation for it has grown stronger over the five viewings I have had so far (and I will be seeing it again you can be sure, and very soon too).
 I find it likely that it is a film I will be able to appreciate more each time I see it.